bollepallideviharshini/Hey-Honey-Road-Safety-Assistant/README.md

 Hey Honey is a modern, real-time road safety web application that allows drivers to report road hazards hands-free using natural voice commands.
 The application utilizes client-side AI parsing to classify hazard types, captures the user's GPS coordinates, reverse-geocodes locations into human-readable addresses, and syncs events to a live community map and feed.

-This dashboard UI is designed as a premium SaaS-style interface inspired by Tesla dashboard displays, Linear, and Vercel.

 ---